AndersenLab/dry-guide/docs/pipeline-docker.md

 ## Dockerfile

 To simplify the image building, we can use conda to install most of the tools.
-We can collect the tools avalible on [conda cloud](https://anaconda.org) into a `conda.yml` file, which might looks like this.
+We can collect the tools available on [conda cloud](https://anaconda.org) into a `conda.yml` file, which might looks like this.

 ```
 name: concordance-nf